physionetchallenges/physionetchallenges.github.io/2021/submissions/index.md

 __Pandas?__

-Replace `python:3.8.6-slim` with `python:3.8.6-stretch` in the first line of your Dockerfile.
+For Python, you can replace `python:3.8.6-slim` with `python:3.8.6-stretch` in the first line of your Dockerfile if you experience errors.

 __Why can’t I install a common Python or R package using Python or R’s package manager?__

 Some packages have dependencies, such as GCC, that need to be installed.
 Try replacing `python:3.8.6-slim` with `python:3.8.6-stretch`, which includes more packages by default, or installing the dependencies

 If the first line of your Dockerfile is `FROM python:3.8.6-slim`, then you are building a Docker image with the Debian Linux distribution, so you can install GCC and other related libraries that many Python and R packages use by adding the line `RUN apt install build-essential` to your Dockerfile before installing these packages.